KIvanRuiz/KIvanRuiz/README.md

 # Hello my name is Ivan
-im just an aspie mexican that is very interested in programming and wants to learn about it more im currently kind of good at hmtl and im currently learning Python
+im just a mexican that is very interested in programming and wants to learn about it more im currently kind of good at hmtl and im currently learning Python
 -------------------------------------------------------------------------------------------------
 # I specialize in